TomHarrop/tomharrop.github.io/index.md

 ### Technical skills {#technical-skills}

-I’m an experienced geneticist and molecular biologist.
-I work on research I’ve developed myself, and in collaboration with internal, external and commercial research partners.
+I’m an experienced bioinformatician, geneticist and molecular biologist.

 I am skilled at the entire wet-lab workflow for producing short and long read sequencing libraries, from nucleic acid extraction to library preparation and running sequencing instruments.
+I generate data using 2<sup>nd</sup>- and 3<sup>rd</sup>-generation sequencing.
 I have experience with classical genetic approaches with live organisms, including transformation, crosses, microdissection and bioassays.

-My main tools for programming and data analysis are Python and R. I’m also experienced with bash scripting.
-I visualise and communicate my results with ggplot2, Markdown, Pandoc, TeX and a bit of html & css.
+My main tools for programming and data analysis are Python and R. I use workflow managers, version control, containerisation and high-performance computing for bioinformatics.
+I’m also experienced with bash scripting and \*nix system administration.

+I’m comfortable communicating complex bioinformatics and genetic results to stakeholders and students.
+I visualise and share my results with ggplot2, Markdown, Pandoc, TeX and a bit of html & css.
+I teach complex bioinformatics algorithms to postgraduate students in classroom and one-on-one settings.

 <!-- I use git, Snakemake, Singularity and Docker to keep my work reproducible.
 I've used job schedulers like SLURM, LSF and SGE for managing jobs in high-performance computing environments.